-(1) A certificate purporting to be signed by the chief executive stating any of the following matters is evidence of the matter-

-- (a) a stated document is an appointment, licence or notice made, given, issued or kept under this Act; - (b) a stated document is a document given to the chief executive under this Act; - (c) a stated document is a copy of a thing mentioned in paragraph (a) or (b); - (d) on a stated day, or during a stated period, a stated person was or was not the holder of a licence; - (e) on a stated day, or during a stated period, a licence- - (i) was or was not in force; or - (ii) was or was not subject to a stated condition; - (f) on a stated day, a licence was suspended or cancelled; - (g) on a stated day, or during a stated period, an appointment as an inspector or State analyst was, or was not, in force for a stated person;
+- (1) A certificate purporting to be signed by the chief executive stating any of the following matters is evidence of the matter- - (a) a stated document is an appointment, licence or notice made, given, issued or kept under this Act; - (b) a stated document is a document given to the chief executive under this Act; - (c) a stated document is a copy of a thing mentioned in paragraph (a) or (b); - (d) on a stated day, or during a stated period, a stated person was or was not the holder of a licence; - (e) on a stated day, or during a stated period, a licence- - (i) was or was not in force; or - (ii) was or was not subject to a stated condition; - (f) on a stated day, a licence was suspended or cancelled;

-- (h) on a stated day, a stated person was given a stated notice under this Act; - (i) on a stated day, a stated requirement was made of a stated person.

-(2) A statement in a complaint for an offence against this Act that the matter of the complaint came to the knowledge of the complainant on a stated day is evidence of when the matter came to the complainant's knowledge.

-(3) A certificate purporting to be that of a State analyst in relation to a thing taken by an inspector at a place under section 69(3)(c),21 or seized under section 72 or 73,22 stating any of the following matters is evidence of the matters-

-- (a) the analyst's qualifications; - (b) the analyst took, or received from a stated person, the thing; - (c) the thing was analysed at a stated place on a stated day or during a stated period; - (d) the methodology used to analyse the thing; - (e) the results of the analysis.

-(4) In a proceeding in which the chief executive applies under section 119 to recover costs incurred by the chief executive, a certificate by the chief executive stating that stated costs were incurred and the way in which, and purpose for which, they were incurred is evidence of the matters stated.

-(5) Subsections (6) and (7) apply if it is necessary to prove a particular article or substance (a "relevant item") is, or contains, a particular fumigant or pesticide.
+- (g) on a stated day, or during a stated period, an appointment as an inspector or State analyst was, or was not, in force for a stated person; - (h) on a stated day, a stated person was given a stated notice under this Act; - (i) on a stated day, a stated requirement was made of a stated person. - (2) A statement in a complaint for an offence against this Act that the matter of the complaint came to the knowledge of the complainant on a stated day is evidence of when the matter came to the complainant's knowledge. - (3) A certificate purporting to be that of a State analyst in relation to a thing taken by an inspector at a place under section 69(3)(c),18 or seized under section 72 or 73,19 stating any of the following matters is evidence of the matters- - (a) the analyst's qualifications; - (b) the analyst took, or received from a stated person, the thing; - (c) the thing was analysed at a stated place on a stated day or during a stated period; - (d) the methodology used to analyse the thing; - (e) the results of the analysis. - (4) In a proceeding in which the chief executive applies under section 119 to recover costs incurred by the chief executive, a certificate by the chief executive stating that stated costs were incurred and the way in which, and purpose for which, they were incurred is evidence of the matters stated. - (5) Subsections (6) and (7) apply if it is necessary to prove a particular article or substance (a relevant item) is, or contains, a particular fumigant or pesticide.

-(6) Evidence that a substance ordinarily sold under the same name or description as a relevant item is, or contains, a particular fumigant or pesticide is evidence that the relevant item is, or contains the fumigant or pesticide.

-(7) Evidence that a container holding a relevant item is labelled in the same way a container holding a particular fumigant or pesticide must be labelled under the Agvet Code of Queensland is evidence that the container holds the fumigant or pesticide.

-21 Section 69 (General powers after entering place)
+18 Section 69 (General powers after entering place)

-22 Section 72 (Seizing evidence at a place that may be entered without consent or warrant) or 73 (Seizing evidence at a place that may only be entered with consent or warrant)
+19 Section 72 (Seizing evidence at a place that may be entered without consent or warrant) or 73 (Seizing evidence at a place that may only be entered with consent or warrant)